harvesting, processing, storage, and marketing

 processes in the botanical sector

 The project team will develop a GIS-enabled tool for the identification and geographical allocation of climatic and ecological Data associated with target MAPs.
-This tool aims to foster sustainability by providing accurate real-time information about Wild MAPs in local areas, enabling a mechanism to “teach” collectors how and when to collect, to work in a more sustainable way.
+This tool aims to foster sustainability by providing accurate information about Wild MAPs in local areas.
 This GIS tool will be designed as a user-friendly web app, facilitating easy and open access to any stakeholder.

 Boost the local development of the

 We go local!
 The project aims to activate the local and regional communities involved or interested in the Wild MAPs sector, creating the right conditions for it.
 Building Wild MAP communities, engaging and enriching actions, as well as a continuous interaction flow will allow creating the path to Wild MAPs local development.

 We will generate concrete actions for knowledge transfer, such as workshops, training, and peer-to-peer learning for wild herb collectors and rural entrepreneurs.
 Facilitate project methodologies transfer to other agriculture sectors (e.g., mushroom cultivation) is a cut-crossing issue for each activity, result and output of the project.

 UNIVERSITY COLLEGE DUBLIN, NATIONAL UNIVERSITY OF IRELAND